-This metric measures the percentage of short-term care patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
-Many would argue that this is a reasonable measure of a facility's rehabilitation performance.
+This datapoint measures the percentage of short-term stay patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+Some argue this is a measure of a nursing home's rehabilitation performance.

 - Granville Health SystemsAcute Care Hospitals 18.17 miles away1010 College St Oxford North Carolina 27565Government - Local(919) 690-3000